kubernetista/nuvola-docs/docs/Readme.md

 # Quick Start

-Nuvola ☁️: a Local Developer Platform.
+## Nuvola ☁️ is a Local Developer Platform

 ## 1. Create a Kubernetes cluster